geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 Tada!
 Our own very very fancy Virtual Grid Interface.

 ## Putting It All Together
-Now we've seen everything we need to build to program our own version of Connect Four.
-Here's the pieces we put together:
+Now we've seen all the different parts we need to know to program our own version of Connect Four.
+Here's the parts we need to put together:

 * A 2D array to represent the 5x7 grid.
 * A drop function that drops tokens into the first available space in a column.